Managing Maternal Critical Care

 - Preparation for formative and summative assessment

-48 hours.
-Contact time includes; lectures, seminars, simulation and workshops.
+Total contact time is 48 hours and this includes lectures, seminars, simulation and workshops.

 You will have an opportunity to test your leaning and understanding within group discussions and activities, reflections on practice, exam preparation and feedback from peers and tutors.

 The oral examination is designed to assess your advanced knowledge and understanding, clinical reasoning and decision making skills using a clinical practice scenario.